Table of Contents

 Use Python SDK To Access Rates Within A Timeframe

-Accessing currency rates within a timeframe allows developer to build applications that track currency rates over time.
+Accessing currency rates within a timeframe allows developers to build applications that track currency rates over time.
 Think graphs, charts, or any other application that requires real-time currency data.

 Using this method, we can return multiple days in a single response.
 Let's retrieve the rates for the USD base currency between January 1st, 2019 and January 1st, 2020 using the Python SDK: